-If your horse is pawing, rolling, and sometimes has inability to defecate, sweating profusely, lying down and getting up, then they may be showing a condition known as Colic which is a condition of severe abdominal discomfort.
+If your horse is pawing, rolling, and sometimes has an inability to defecate, sweating profusely, lying down and getting up, then they may be showing a condition known as Colic which is a condition of severe abdominal discomfort.
 If you see some signs of colic but aren’t sure whether your horse is actually sick, a good way to tell is to offer your horse a carrot.
 No healthy horse ever turns down a carrot.
 If your horse refuses it, he is suffering from abdominal distress or some other health problem and needs to see a vet right away.

 Inability to stand

 If you see your horse having problems standing then there may be a number of causes, including injury, abdominal distress, and joint pain.
 You may also notice that your horse has a problem staying on his feet or staggers while walking.
-This could mean serious structural issues and is best to seek advice of the vet.
+This could mean serious structural issues and it is best to seek advice from the vet.

 A horse shows signs of teary eyes, the horse holds the lids partially or completely closed, the white part of the eye is red, or the surface of the eye is cloudy.
 This could be caused by an infection or the surroundings due to chemicals sprayed in the air in the area.
-A horse with painful eye can be very restless because, well, it is painful.
+A horse with a painful eye can be very restless because, well, it is painful.
 Eye infections tend to progress much faster making this sign an urgent one for you to address.

 If the horse feces change from soft balls to runny, inconsistent, watery feces then that’s a sign that all is not well with the horse.
 It could be a temporary problem of what the horse ate but if it persists, could mean a number of things.
-There are times when the horse is simply reacting to changes in the environment, their daily feed or even work load but if it goes on for more than a day then it needs to be looked at.
+There are times when the horse is simply reacting to changes in the environment, their daily feed or even workload but if it goes on for more than a day then it needs to be looked at.

 This does not qualify as medical advice.
 It is intended as informational only.
 Take the necessary steps to protect and care for your horse.